carsonetb/Engine/parser/DOCUMENTATION.md

 ## Keyword: quit
 'quit' will exit the program emmediately, as if it was finished, not like an error.

+# Comments
+At the start of a line, type a hashtag (#), and that line will be ignored.

 # Errors
 Errors are created when the program runs into a